Nacho (Better Call Saul episode): Opening

 In a flashback to 1992, Chuck McGill visits his younger brother Jimmy McGill in the Cook County Jail, where Jimmy is incarcerated for an offense that could result in him having to register as a sex offender.
-Chuck agrees to represent Jimmy on the condition that he stop running cons and find legitimate employment.
+Chuck agrees to represent Jimmy on the condition that he stop running cons and find legitimate employment in Albuquerque.

 Main story

 In the present, Jimmy is anxious about Nacho Varga's plot to steal from the Kettlemans.
 (Note: As seen in "Mijo".)
-He calls Kim Wexler, who represents the Kettlemans, and indirectly warns her about the potential danger but then breaks off the call, insisting he is "no hero".
+He calls Kim Wexler, who represents the Kettlemans, and indirectly warns her about the potential danger, but then breaks off the call, insisting he is "no hero".
 Later that night, Jimmy calls the Kettlemans anonymously and warns them.
 The Kettlemans observe someone surveilling them from a parked van.

 The next morning, Kim tells Jimmy something has happened to the Kettlemans.
 He rushes to their house, which is surrounded by police, and finds that the family is missing.
 Believing Nacho has kidnapped them, Jimmy tries unsuccessfully to reach him by phone.
 Jimmy is picked up by the police, who tell him they have arrested Nacho and that he has requested Jimmy as his lawyer.

-Nacho admits to Jimmy that he surveilled the Kettlemans but denies kidnapping them, and warns Jimmy that if he does not get the charges dropped, Nacho will have him killed.
+Nacho is suspicious Jimmy ratted on him and admits that he surveilled the Kettlemans but denies kidnapping them, warning that if Jimmy does not get the charges dropped, Nacho will have him killed.
 Jimmy is unsuccessful at persuading the police to release Nacho but convinces Kim to take him to the Kettleman house so he can investigate.
 Jimmy notices some inconsistencies, such as a missing child's doll, and theorizes that the Kettlemans staged their kidnapping.
 Jimmy tells Kim he warned the Kettlemans about Nacho, which probably drove them into hiding.

 At the courthouse, Jimmy starts a fight with Mike Ehrmantraut, who subdues him.
-The police ask Mike to press assault charges so they can leverage Jimmy to testify against Nacho, which Mike initially agrees to do, but he later changes his mind.
-He suggests to Jimmy that Jimmy's theory about the Kettlemans' disappearance is correct and recounts a similar case he investigated as a Philadelphia police officer.
+The police ask Mike to press assault charges so they can pressure Jimmy to testify against Nacho, which Mike initially agrees to do, but he later changes his mind.
+He suggests to Jimmy that his theory about the Kettlemans' disappearance is correct and recounts a similar case he investigated as a Philadelphia police officer.
 Based on that experience, Mike tells Jimmy the Kettlemans are probably hiding somewhere close to home.
 Jimmy explores the desert near the Kettleman house and finds their campsite.
 He confronts the Kettlemans and inadvertently discovers their stolen money.